Introduction

 3. Consider a durable solution

-If you decide to introduce digital reception software to support your reception service, here are some downsides of just installing it on your iPad or phone.
+If you decide to introduce technology to support your reception service, it’s important to use the right hardware.
+There are some downsides to simply installing a check-in app on your iPad or phone.
 Many products on the market work well with iPads, but iPads can be difficult to maintain for commercial use.
 Because they’re turned on for the majority of the day, iPads can burn out and become costly in the long run.

 When looking for visitor management hardware, we recommend looking for products that are specially designed for this purpose.